dsw7/n-Bridges/README.rst

 Generating the convex hulls
 --------------------------------------------------
-To generate three convex hulls depicting the spatial distribution of 1 of PHE, TYR, or TRP, run:
+To generate three convex hulls depicting the spatial distribution of one of PHE, TYR, or TRP, run:

 .. code-block::